-“If there were no pain”, said Mauri, “language would have ceased to exist long ago”.
+“If sorrow didn’t exist – Mauri said – language would have ceased to exist long ago”.

 Monday, january 27 at 1 o’clock in Sala dei Gigli, Palazzo Vecchio, will take place the inauguration of the installation in the presence of the Councillors of the city of Florence, Tommaso Sacchi, Sara Funaro and Alessandro Martini and the director of Museo Novecento Sergio Risaliti.
 To follow a short talk by Professor Giacomo Marramao, philosopher linked to the Roman artist by a long friendship, with the title L’orrore della shoah nell’arte di Fabio Mauri ( the Horror of Shoah in Fabio Mauri’s art).